Monarch butterfly: Courtship and mating

 Monarch courtship occurs in two phases.
 During the aerial phase, a male pursues and often forces a female to the ground.
-During the ground phase, the butterflies copulate and remain attached for about 30 to 60 minutes.
+During a ground phase and a post-nuptial flight, the butterflies copulate and remain attached for up to 16 hours.
 Only 30% of mating attempts end in copulation, suggesting that females can avoid mating, though some have more success than others.
 During copulation, a male transfers his spermatophore to a female.
 Along with sperm, the spermatophore provides a female with nutrition, which aids her in laying eggs.
 An increase in spermatophore size increases the fecundity of female monarchs.
 Males that produce larger spermatophores also fertilize more females' eggs.

 Females and males typically mate more than once.
 Females that mate several times lay more eggs.
 Mating for the overwintering populations occurs in the spring, before dispersion.
 Mating is less dependent on pheromones than in other species in its genus.
 Male search and capture strategies may influence copulatory success, and human-induced changes to the habitat can influence monarch mating activity at overwintering sites.